Hestur/pplan/README.md

 MongoDB database connection established :)

-Now we got connection to the backend...(do not close or exit)
+Now we got connection to the backend...(do not close or exit) (Database data will be empty untill you fill it in locally (create data from the /create component))

 Now start up the React app:
 Open folder pplan and terminal (PPlan/pplan) and type "npm start"